 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
 Our customers save on average £490.

-The TA6 form is produced by the Law Society and covers 14 separate subjects with questions to be answered by the seller.
+The TA6 form covers a wide range of subjects with questions to be answered by the seller.
 These are:

-It’s not surprising that the first question you’ll be asked is about the boundary of the property and land you are selling.
+It’s not surprising that the first question you’ll be asked on the TA6 form is about the boundary of the property and land you are selling.
 Boundaries can be a cause of arguments between neighbours so it’s important to be clear from the start.
-You will be asked specifically who is responsible for maintaining the boundaries, whether a hedge, fence, ditch or wall.

 What constitutes a dispute is left open to interpretation.
 But if you have made a complaint to the council or another authority about the behaviour of your neighbours, or if you have contacted them directly in writing, then you should declare this.